-A good rule of thumb when caring for any of your leather goods; reapply leather cream every few months, or as needed.
+A good rule of thumb when caring for any of your leather goods; apply leather cream every few months, or as required.

-Apply a cleaner specially made for leather using a circular motion and wiped off with a slightly damp cloth.
+Apply a cleaner especially made for leather using a circular motion and wiped off with a slightly damp cloth.

 Remove stains as soon as you notice them.

 Never allow water to soak into your bag.
-If the bag gets wet, do not use a hairdryer on it.
-Instead, absorb as much water as possible with a towel and allow the bag to air dry.
+If the bag does gets wet, don't use a hairdryer on it.
+Alternatively, absorb as much water as possible with a completely dry towel and allow the bag to air dry.

 Beware denim!
 Beware denim!

 Light-coloured bags and denim are a recipe for leather disaster.
-Denim dye is similar to hair dye and it tends to rub off of jeans and jackets.
-Prevention is key here as conditioned leather repels the dyes in denim.
+Denim dye is similar to hair dye and it tends to rub-off jeans and jackets.
+Prevention is key here as conditioned leather repels denim dyes.

 Nylon resists water, wind and other types of damage, but still not dirt – if it gets dirty, you can clean it up with a bit of soapy water.

 Wipe the surface of the handbag with a wet soapy towel.

 Wiping the bag gently will remove most debris.